puppetlabs/puppet-instruqt-tracks/pe-continously-deliver-lab-1-0/01-configure-cd4pe/assignment.md

     - **Tasks:** Run tasks, `cd4pe_jobs::run_cd4pe_job`.<br><br>
 16. Click **Commit 10 changes** at the bottom right.

-    🔀  Switch to the PE Server tab<br><br>

-17. Generate a token by running the following command on the command line:
-    ```
-    puppet access login
-    ```
-18. When prompted, enter the username `cd4pe_user` and password `puppetlabs`.
-Note that the password will not be shown on the command line.

 ✅ **Result:** The system creates the CD4PE user and role.

 Configure Code Manager in Puppet Enterprise